December 05, 2022

-As Covid-19 hit, many industries had to implement remote work strategies rapidly.
+As COVID-19 hit, many industries had to implement remote work strategies rapidly.
 This increased the rate of virtualization of various private equity procedures.
 More and more meetings, decisions, and deals are happening online.
 Even after the pandemic, remote work and virtualization will keep playing an important part in private equity firms’ daily operations as once implemented.
 These strategies provide considerable benefits.

-Continuing through 2021 and beyond, virtualization of the workflow will help to remove the barriers set by geographical distance.
+Continuing through 2023 and beyond, virtualization of the workflow will help to remove the barriers set by geographical distance.
 It also reduces unnecessary bureaucracy as moving towards remote work, we learn to recognize which procedures or documentations are nonessential and superfluous.
 Naturally, all that leads to improved efficiency for the PE firms.

 Still, at the end of the day, additional trust that comes from shaking a partner’s hand or visiting the location to be invested in cannot be easily replicated.
 Therefore, in the year after Covid-19, one of the main challenges will be striking the right balance between remote and in-person.
 Deciding on what is to be relocated to the virtual world and what is kept in the physical will require a thorough examination of PE firms and portfolio companies’ procedures.

 Evaluating the effects of investing in the broader social and environmental context has been a major theme throughout the 21st century so far.
 It’s expected that the significance of this theme will only grow when climate change and virus outbreaks make it evident how interdependent economics, nature, and politics are.
-Environmental, social, and governance investing refers to this need to consider what long-term effects particular investments are going to have.
+Environmental, social, and governance investing refer to this need to consider what long-term effects particular investments are going to have.
 Going forward, PE firms will increasingly examine portfolio companies by their business qualities as well as their impact on society and the environment.

 There is a reason why ESG investing is also called sustainable investing.
 It refers to the stability of societal structures in which investments are being made, and business is conducted.
-In return, investors are helping to create such an environment and are more assured of the future and can forecast the future with higher reliability.
+In return, investors are helping to create such an environment and are more assured of the future, and can forecast the future with higher reliability.
 This leads to better-informed decisions and overall higher control over the future for investors.

 Making sure that the investments conform to the high standards of ESG investing requires a very nuanced analysis of various possible outcomes.
 This means that private equity firms will have to handle a lot of different types of data to evaluate the investments on many levels.
-This goes to reaffirm the status of machine learning as a private equity trend for 2021 as data analysis technology will have to be kept up to date.
+This goes to reaffirm the status of machine learning as a private equity trend for 2023 as data analysis technology will have to be kept up to date.

-As we can see, big data analysis will remain a key theme in 2021 and beyond, as its significance has been increasing over the past decade.
+As we can see, big data analysis will remain a key theme in 2023 and beyond, as its significance has been increasing over the past decade.
 In one way or another, it will impact most of the private equity trends.
 Therefore, it is worth looking closer at the role data plays in machine learning, that is, as means for algorithms to be trained.